-Fragonard used fine brushwork on the face and looser brushwork on the dress and cushion, and the ruff which was scratched into the paint with the end of a brush.
+Fragonard used fine brushwork on the face and looser brushwork on the dress and cushion.
+The ruff, which was scratched into the paint with the end of a brush.
 This painting is a genre painting of an everyday scene, and not a portrait as the name of the sitter is not known.
 X-rays have revealed that the canvas initially featured a different face looking towards the viewer, which Fragonard painted over.

-The figure represents femininity, and Rococo colour scheme conveys emotions and a mood.
-The darker background colour frames and emphasises the subject’s female profile.
+The figure represents femininity, and the Rococo color scheme conveys emotions and a mood.
+The darker background color frames and emphasizes the subject’s female profile.
 The face of the young girls has a rosy-tint, which adds a delicate feel to the painting.
-The book has no clear writing, which contributes a sense of mystery.
+The book has no clear writing, which contributes to a sense of mystery.
 Is she reading for pleasure or academic purposes?
 Museum: National Gallery of Art, Washington, D.C., United States

 - The Stolen Kiss

 “The Stolen Kiss” by Jean-Honoré Fragonard depicts a kiss between two lovers, showing a young lady in a cream-colored silk gown who has left the group women in the next room for a secret meeting with a young man.
 Fragonard’s painting displays the kind of eroticism and romantic folly that was popular before the French Revolution among French aristocrats.